microsoft/vscode/README.md

 * For Codespaces, install the [GitHub Codespaces](https://marketplace.visualstudio.com/items?itemName=GitHub.codespaces) extension in VS Code, and use the **Codespaces: Create New Codespace** command.

-Docker / the Codespace should have at least **4 Cores and 6 GB of RAM (8 GB recommended)** to run full build.
+Docker / the Codespace should have at least **4 Cores and 6 GB of RAM (8 GB recommended)** to run a full build.
 See the [development container README](.devcontainer/README.md) for more information.

 ## Code of Conduct